Women in the Indian Armed Forces: Notable women

-List of regiments of the Indian Army.

-On 27 August 1976, Gertrude Alice Ram, the military nursing service Matron-in-Chief, became the first woman officer in the Indian Army to attain the rank of Major General, and the first female officer in the Indian Armed Forces to attain two-star rank.
-With Ram's promotion, India became only the third nation in the world to promote a woman to flag rank, behind the United States and France.
+On 27 August 1976, Gertrude Alice Ram, the MNS Matron-in-Chief, became the first female officer in the Indian Army to attain the rank of Major General and the first woman in the Indian Armed Forces to attain a two-star rank.
+With Ram's promotion, India became the third nation to promote a woman to flag rank, following the United States and France.

 In 1992, the Indian Army began inducting women officers in non-medical roles.
-On 19 January 2007, the United Nations first all female peacekeeping force made up of 105 Indian policewomen was deployed to Liberia.
-Ruchi Sharma became the first operational paratrooper in the Indian Army, joining in 1996.
+On 19 January 2007, the United Nations' first all-female peacekeeping force, made up of 105 Indian policewomen, was deployed to Liberia.
+Ruchi Sharma became the Indian Army's first female operational paratrooper after joining in 1996.

-Priya Jhingan, commissioned in 1993, is one of the first 25 women to join the Indian Army as an officer.
-Alka Khurana Sharma also one of the first women to join the Indian Army and served ten years in the Army Ordnance Corps.
-In 1992, she was the first woman officer to participate in the Army Day and the Republic Day parades.
-Sapper Shanti Tigga was the first female jawan (private rank) in the Indian Army who joined in 2011.
-Priya Semwal's husband had fallen in a counter-insurgency operation in Arunachal Pradesh in 2012; she went onto join as an officer in the Indian Army Corps of EME, the first wife of a jawan whose husband had fallen in a counter-insurgency operation to do so.
+Priya Jhingan, commissioned in 1993, was one of the first 25 women to join the Indian Army as an officer.
+Alka Khurana Sharma was also among the first women to join the Indian Army, serving ten years in the Army Ordnance Corps.
+In 1992, she became the first female officer to participate in the Army Day and Republic Day parades.
+Sapper Shanti Tigga, who joined in 2011, became the first female jawan (private rank) in the Indian Army.
+Following the death of her husband in a 2012 counter-insurgency operation, Priya Semwal joined the Indian Army Corps of EME, becoming the first wife of a fallen jawan to be commissioned as an officer.

-Lieutenant Colonel Mitali Madhumita, commissioned in 2000, is the first woman officer in India to receive a gallantry award, who received the Sena Medal in 2011 for exemplary courage shown during the attack on the Indian embassy in Kabul by terrorists in Kabul, Afghanistan on 26 February 2010, and operations in Jammu-Kashmir and the northeast states.
+Lieutenant Colonel Mitali Madhumita, commissioned in 2000, is the first female officer in India to receive a gallantry award.
+She was awarded the Sena Medal in 2011 for exemplary courage shown during the February 2010 terrorist attack on the Indian embassy in Kabul, Afghanistan, as well as for operations in Jammu-Kashmir and the Northeast states.